Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Experiments

-Different from the trimming-based end-to-end action recognition setting~\cite{feichtenhofer2019slowfast, fan2021multiscale} described in Section~\ref{sec:method}, Long-video Activity Recognition (LAR)~\cite{hussein2019timeception, zhou2021graph} focuses on modeling long-term relations among all actions in a long video, based on pre-extracted features of the whole long video.
-LAR aims to recognize all actions within each long video, under the weak supervision of the video-level action category set.
+The Complex Activity Recognition (CAR)~\cite{hussein2019timeception} aims to recognize all actions within long videos by modeling long-term relations among actions, based on pre-extracted long-video features.
 The mean average precision metric (mAP) is used for evaluation.
 More information can be found in~\cite{zhou2023twinformer}.

-All existing LAR models are developed on the \myBlue{Kinc-FEAT} features.
-To show the effectiveness of our \myPink{Weak-FEAT} features, we evaluate one baseline, \ie, MLP (two linear-layers), and two state-of-the-arts, \ie, Timeception~\cite{hussein2019timeception} and GHRM~\cite{zhou2021graph}, using their official codebases.
-As shown in Table~\ref{tab:lar_breakfast}, all models exhibit significant performance improvements when using our \myPink{Weak-FEAT} features compared to the \myBlue{Kinc-FEAT} features.
-Also, the performance gap between our \myPink{Weak-FEAT} and \myGray{Full-FEAT} features is small, indicating the effectiveness of our method even with much fewer annotations.
+Existing CAR models are developed on the \myBlue{Kinc-FEAT} features that involve domain discrepancy.
+To show the effectiveness of our \myPink{Weak-FEAT} features, we evaluate one baseline, i.e., MLP (two linear-layers), and two state-of-the-arts, i.e., Timeception~\cite{hussein2019timeception} and GHRM~\cite{zhou2021graph}, using their official codebases.
+As shown in Table~\ref{tab:lar_breakfast}, all models exhibit significant improvements when using our \myPink{Weak-FEAT} features compared to \myBlue{Kinc-FEAT} features.
+Also, the performance gap between our \myPink{Weak-FEAT} and \myGray{Full-FEAT} features is small, indicating the effectiveness of our new pipeline even with much fewer annotations.